slu-openGIS/postmastr/README.md

 ## Usage

-To illustrate the core components of the `postmastr` workflow, we’ll use some data included in the package on sushi resturants in the St. Louis, Missouri region.
+To illustrate the core components of the `postmastr` workflow, we’ll use some data included in the package on sushi restaurants in the St. Louis, Missouri region.
 These are “long” data - some resturants appear multiple times.
 Here is a quick preview of the data: